abajric2/Expense-Diary/README.md

 Curious about where your money went in the past?
 Detailed breakdowns of your expenditures on a daily or monthly basis are readily available.

-Plus, you always have the flexibility to update your initial spending limit and other personal details whenever you wish.
+Plus, you have the flexibility to update your initial spending limit and other personal details whenever you wish.
 ### Languages & Tools
 <p align="left"> <a href="https://developer.android.com" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/android/android-original-wordmark.svg" alt="android" width="40" height="40"/> </a> <a href="https://kotlinlang.org" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/kotlinlang/kotlinlang-icon.svg" alt="kotlin" width="40" height="40"/> </a> <a href="https://www.sqlite.org/" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/sqlite/sqlite-icon.svg" alt="sqlite" width="40" height="40"/> </a> </p>